Lincolnshire patients to benefit as EMICS further expands in the county

 “This expansion is all about making sure that patients and their families get the best possible care when it matters most.
 But we can’t do it alone.
 We rely on the support of our community to keep this vital work going.
 As a charity, we receive no government funding, and we need £90,000 each year to keep saving lives.
 Every donation goes directly toward providing lifesaving treatment—whether that’s at the roadside or potentially in your own home.”

-Residents can support the charity by donating via this page on the EMICS website.
+Residents can support EMICS by donating via this page on the EMICS website.

 For more information on how individuals, businesses, or organisations can help, visit www.emics.org.uk or email info@emics.org.uk